 - 1 Where necessary, renew the screw type canister.
-A safety valve is integral with the container. - 2 Ensure that the stop control (where fitted) is in the 'run' position.

-- 3 Turn the start key to the 'R' position (see fig. 6). - 4 Engines fitted with a rotary fuel injection pump:
+A safety valve is integral with the container. - 2 Ensure that the stop control (where fitted) is in the 'run' position. - Turn the start key to the 'R' position (see fig. 9). - 4 Engines fitted with a CAV in line or rotary fuel injection pump:

 Adjust the engine speed control to the fully open position.
-Operate the excess fuel control.
+Operate the excess fuel control (if fitted).